 The district remains current with changes in the medicaid regulations.
 The district's complete compliance regulations can be found in the linked document below.
-For assistance or questions, contact Colleen Armstrong, executive director of special education at 585-216-0000.
+For assistance or questions, contact Cathy Lesio, Director of Committee on Special education at 585-216-0000.

 Notice to Parents/Guardians

 The Every Student Succeeds Act (ESSA) provides for, and the Webster Central School District expects and encourages, the involvement of parents of children in programs assisted under Title 1 of the Act (ESSA).
 The District assures parental involvement and requires the school that receives Title I funding to inform parents of the professional qualifications of their child’s classroom teacher and paraprofessional.

 As a parent of a student in the Webster Central School District, you have the right to know the professional qualifications of the classroom teacher(s) who instruct your child.
 Federal law allows you to ask certain information about your child’s classroom teacher(s), and requires us to give you this information in a timely manner if you ask for it.
 Specifically, you have the right to ask for the following information about each of your child’s classroom teacher(s):